About Us | Board of Directors

 Frank Burrows is the Parks Manager with the Town of Saugeen of Shores.
 His portfolio includes leading a great team of Parks and Recreation staff that care for the Town’s parks & green spaces, gardens, trails, waterfront and sports fields.
 Frank was with Parks Canada for 26 years working across Canada (and a stint in Australia) as a Park Ecologist.
 His last 6 years were as the Superintendent of Bruce Peninsula and Fathom Five Marine National Parks.
 He was a founding director of the Bruce Peninsula Biosphere Association and maintains a section of trail for the Bruce Trail.
 Formal education includes an Honours BSc in Biology from Trent University and MSc in Forestry from Lakehead University.
 He does his best to spend time adventuring on the ski hills or getting lost paddling the wilderness with his wife and two sons who are his favourite tripping partners.
 He calls Southampton home after a recent move from Lions Head.

-Patrick Donnelly M.Sc., RPP
+Patrick Donnelly, M.Sc., RPP

 Director

-As co-founder of the Lake Huron Centre for Coastal Conservation, Pat provides advice and guidance to staff as the Coastal Science and Stewardship Advisor, as well as participating on the Board of Directors.
+As co-founder of the Lake Huron Coastal Centre, Pat provides advice and guidance to staff as the Coastal Science and Stewardship Advisor, as well as participating on the Board of Directors.
 His past employment with both provincial and municipal government plus with the Ausable Bayfield Conservation Authority as Planning Supervisor, has provided a broad perspective on government programs and policies, incentives and disincentives.
 As a private consultant working with the Lambton County Planning Department as an Environmental Planner, and as an environmental consultant in Kitchener as a Senior Environmental Planner has provided Patrick with considerable expertise related to provincial natural heritage and hazard policies, shoreline stewardship initiatives, and conservation projects.
 His experience has been focused on community environmental awareness, shoreline stewardship and water management.
 After 20 years of service Pat has retired from the City of London as the Manager of Watersheds and Climate Change, to focus more intently on his paddling and sailing.

 Larry E. Walton, BaSc, P.Eng